Half Pound of Dried Beans to Ml Conversion

 FAQs on dried beans volume to weight conversion

-Half pounds of dried beans equals how many milliliters?
+Half pound of dried beans equals how many milliliters?

-Half pounds of dried beans is equivalent 298 milliliters.
+Half pound of dried beans is equivalent 298 milliliters.

 How much is 298 milliliters of dried beans in pounds?